 The Met Office is proud of its international reputation for scientific integrity and this ethic pervades all of its activities including its commercial operations.
-In support of its commitment to maintaining the highest possible standards of business practice the Met Office stance on bribery is one of 'zero-tolerance'.
+In support of its commitment to maintaining the highest possible standards of business practice the Met Office will not tolerate any level of fraud or corruption and any case will be thoroughly investigated and dealt with appropriately.
 Bribery is illegal and as such has no place in our organisation.

 All information originating from the Met Office is subject to Crown Copyright.
-The Controller of Her Majesty's Stationery Office (HMSO) has authorised the Met Office to license the use and reuse of its own information, subject to certain conditions.
+The Keeper of Public Records has authorised the Met Office to license the use and reuse of its own information, subject to certain conditions.
 The Met Office issues such licences under terms and conditions which may include the payment of a fee.

 Open Data Policy

 The Met Office categorises its data into three groups:

 Different licence arrangements may apply for each category of data.
 The Met Office Open Data Policy provides further information on the categorisation of our data.